tinoryj/ELECT/AE_INSTRUCTION.md

 Hot-tier storage overhead (unit: GiB): 134.10 Cold-tier storage overhead (unit: GiB): 51.80
 ```

+For **other evaluations (i.e., Exp#3, 4, and 5)**, the result will be summarized similarly to the summarized performance results.
+Again, depending on the number of running rounds conducted, the output formats include options such as a single-round summary (run experiment with one round) or more comprehensive data sets featuring average, maximum, and minimum values (run experiment with 2~4 rounds), as well as average values with a 95% Student-T distribution confidence interval (run experiment more than five rounds).
+We provide examples of the summarized results of operation breakdown, recovery time cost, and resource usage in each related evaluation.

 ### Overall system analysis (Exp#1~5 in our paper)